bridgetownrb/bridgetown/bridgetown-website/src/_docs/content/front-matter-defaults.md

 {%@ Note do %}
   #### Trick out your collections

   Defaults files work well for custom collections!
-Just add a `_defaults.yml` to the collection root folder to set layouts and other variables for your entire collection.
+Add a `_defaults.yml` to the collection root folder to set layouts and other variables for your entire collection.
 {% end %}

 {%@ Note do %}
   #### Think globally

   You can also add a defaults file to `src` itself!
-For example, if you wanted every resource on your site to start off with a default thumbnail image, you could simply add `image: /images/thumbnail_image.jpg` to a defaults file in `src` and it would apply globally.
+For example, if you wanted every resource on your site to start off with a default thumbnail image, you could add `image: /images/thumbnail_image.jpg` to a defaults file in `src` and it would apply globally.
 {% end %}

 ## Configuration-based Front Matter Defaults